 - be registered with sufficient stake

-Before proceeding, ensure you have the stake required for your new node and that your node will be authorized by the service account (apply here).
+Before proceeding, ensure you have the stake required for your new node and that your node will be authorized by the governance working group (apply here).

-To set up a new Flow node you will need to complete the following steps:
+To set up a new staked node after it has been authorized by the Flow governance working group, you will need to complete the following steps: